 Sometimes because we allow our problems to get too big we grow fearful and become paralyzed from making decisions or from moving forward to make changes that will help our situation.

 Be careful not to let fear stop you from doing what you need to do.
 Acknowledge your fear and deal with it.
-Focus on your goals, focus on your daily tasks and just do the next thing.
+If you have goals work on them.
+Focus on your daily tasks and just do the next thing.
 It’s ok if you can’t focus on anything beyond that.
 Once you’ve completed that one thing then attempts to do the very next thing.

 Believe Your Experience is Making You Stronger

 Experience is one of the most valuable commodities you own.
-No one else has the same experiences as you, they are what makes you, you.
+No one else has the same experiences as you.
+They are what makes you, you.
 Your experience builds strength in you and new experiences help you to grow and help you to relate to others.

-Some experiences may be painful but you have the power to turn your wounds into wisdom and eventually you can help others who may go through something similar.
+Some experiences may be painful but you have the power to turn your wounds into wisdom, your pain into purpose and eventually you can help others who may go through something similar.
 Your experience can help you face the future with more confidence as you think about how much you’ve grown.

 Your Attitude Does Not Need to Be Controlled by Your Circumstance

 You can have joy even if your world feels like it’s falling apart.
 You can have a smile on your face even when you don’t feel like it.
 It’s hard, I’ll admit it.
 I’ve seen the most wonderful examples of people who have gone through horrible tragedies and yet somehow still managed to praise God through it.
 They can do this because they are filled with the joy of the Lord who is their strength.

 That Bible verse kept me focused during the most difficult times.
 Nehemiah 8:10, it ends with “the Joy of the Lord is Your Strength.”
 Read that again, The JOY of the LORD is your strength.
 His joy gives you the strength you need and is what will get you through.